Vyral/base-template/_drafts/a-swot-analysis-of-the-2019-calgary-market.md

 {% include youtube.html %}

-Today I’ll be doing a SWOT analysis of the Calgary real estate market—that is, identifying its strengths, weaknesses, opportunities, and threats, as well as what they’ll mean to you.
+<center>Today I’ll be doing a SWOT analysis of the Calgary real estate market—that is, identifying its strengths, weaknesses, opportunities, and threats, as well as what they’ll mean to you.</center>

 The Calgary Real Estate Board released their 2019 forecast a few weeks ago, and in the past, I haven’t been in full alignment with the numbers they’ve put out.
 Last year, they predicted 0% growth, whereas I saw house prices fall 2% and apartment prices fall 5%.
 This year, however, I think we’re more in line with the Board’s predictions.&nbsp;